How to Become an Interior Designer

 Furniture Designer

 A furniture designer creates and manufactures items such as tables, chairs, beds, cabinets, and other furniture.
-Similar to interior designers that work in residential or commercial design firms, a furniture designer typically works with clients to meet their individual style preferences and needs through the creation of custom home furnishings.
+Similar to interior designers who work in residential or commercial design firms, a furniture designer typically works with clients to meet their individual style preferences and needs through the creation of custom home furnishings.

 Interior Decorator